noortitan/AcceleratedCyclePSCs/README.md

 `$ spyder`

+Open the .py file on Spyder.
 The typical installation time should take ~a couple minutes (if Miniconda/ Anaconda is already installed).

 ## Dataset